This is the "Home" page of the "Frequently Asked Questions" guide.

 Where do I get a library card?

-The student/staff ID card issued to you by the University is also your library card.
+The University of Manitoba student/staff ID card issued to you by the University is also your library card.

-Can I use my University of Manitoba Student ID Card at other Winnipeg universities and colleges?
+Can I use my UM Student ID Card at other Winnipeg universities and colleges?

-Yes, you can use your University of Manitoba Student ID card at the University of Winnipeg and Red River College to sign out books (but not Reserve materials).
+Yes, you can present your UM Student ID card at the University of Winnipeg and Red River College to sign out books (but not Reserve materials).

-How do University of Manitoba alumni obtain a library card?
+How do UM alumni obtain a library card?

 Can the general public take out library materials?

-Members of the general public can sign out library materials by obtaining an external borrower’s card for a fee of $50.00 per year.
-Appropriate ID is also required.
-The card can be obtained at any Circulation Desk.
+Yes, members of the general public can sign out library materials by obtaining a citizen borrower’s card for a fee of $50.00 per year.
+Appropriate picture ID is required.
+The card can be obtained at any UM Libraries' Service Desk.

 What is My Library Account?